sbacchio/lqcd.eu/collaborations.rst

 ==============

-Many collaborations are part of the EUROLAT community.
+Many collaborations are part of the EuroLat community.
 They involve several universities in Europe and they are distinguished by the research interests.